Using causal models to distinguish between neurogenesis-dependent and -independent effects on behaviour: Discussion

-Causal models are rarely used to analyse data from laboratory-based biological experiments, and there has been only one such study in the neurogenesis literature \citep{Castro2010}.
-It is not surprising that this study did not support the prevailing hypothesis that higher levels of neurogenesis are associated with less depressive-like symptoms in rodents.
-Note that while there was no evidence for a causal role of neurogenesis in the present experiment, this does not rule out a contribution of neurogenesis to other behavioural tasks.
-Indeed, the causal relationships are likely to be more complex than suggested by this analysis, since angiogenesis was also affected by the treatment, and this introduces another variable by which the treatment might affect behaviour \citep{Lazic2010a}.
-Neurogenesis only accounted for 2.4\% of the effect of exercise on behaviour, and with a large enough sample size (all else being equal), this would be statistically significant.
-However, this effect is so small as to be biologically unimportant.
-The upper 95\% CI was 11.7\% (thus the data were consistent with an effect of this size), and we can conclude that with this method of increasing neurogenesis on this behavioural task, there is little evidence that neurogenesis is important.
+While there was no evidence for a causal role of neurogenesis in the present experiment, this does not rule out a contribution of neurogenesis to other behavioural tasks, or for the effect of decreasing neurogenesis on pattern separation \cite{Clelland2009}.
+Indeed, the causal relationships are likely to be more complex than suggested by this analysis, since angiogenesis was also affected by the treatment, and this introduces another variable by which the treatment might affect behaviour \cite{Lazic2010a}.